 “Are you ready, my son?”
 The queen apathetically asked, flashing her sharp teeth and fangs.

-The undead prince’s crimson eyes uncannily shifted to meet her gaze, like the haunting stare of specter.
+The undead prince’s crimson eyes uncannily shifted to meet her gaze, like the haunting stare of a specter.
 “My mother, Queen Cerindier, I was born ready to die feeding the jaws of Malsanguis.”
-His deep voice was laced with a strong sense of duty, yet hollow.
+His deep voice was laced with a strong sense of duty yet hollow.

 A wicked smirk danced across her face, as she dramatically unsheathed her athame, revealing a malignantly gnarled blade.
 The glowering black clouds ominously swirled above her, while the raging sea roared behind them.

 “Citizens of Tenveriel!”
 Queen Cerindier’s orotund voice rang through the air, silencing every murmur, screech, and growl.
 There was an unquiet silence.
 The air was thick with suffocating tension and anxiousness.
 “The crimson moon is soon to arise!
 And so the time has come yet again to appease the mighty serpent, Malsanguis!”

 The crowd began to boisterously cheer like a bunch of crazed barbarians, with a few unfortunate souls getting savagely torn apart in the uproarious commotion.
 The queen looked out over the sea, stoically watching the horizon as a crimson crescent began to slowly ascend between the clouds and sea like the twin horns of a devil.
 Its bloodied tusks gave off no light, yet it stood out boldly against the obsidian sky.
 Its reflection rippled across the dark glossy ocean waters, arousing the ancient one below.

 And as the blood moon sinisterly arose, the queen turned towards her son and slowly lifted the dagger above her head.
 “Malsanguis...
 Malsanguis...
 Malsanguis...”
 She began to chant in a foreboding otherworldly rhythm.